AdobeDocs/experience-platform.en/help/destinations/ui/export-arrays-calculated-fields.md

 ## Arrays and other object types in Platform {#arrays-strings-other-objects}

 In Experience Platform, you can use [XDM schemas](/help/xdm/home.md) to manage different field types.
-Previously, you were able to export simple key-value pair type fields such as strings out of Experience Platform to your desired destinations.
+Before support for array exports was added, you were able to export simple key-value pair type fields such as strings out of Experience Platform to your desired destinations.
 An example of such a field that was supported for export previously is `personalEmail.address`:`johndoe@acme.org`.

 Other field types in Experience Platform include array fields.
 Read more about [managing array fields in the Experience Platform UI](/help/xdm/ui/fields/array.md).
 In addition to the previously supported field types, you can now export array objects such as the example below, concatenated into a string by using the `array_to_string` function.